mhabib555/LaravelMultipleInputWithSameNameValidation/README.md

 If the total numbers of input are less than 85 (array size 81  + 2 text inputs ) then i get error message.

+ The validation function work if input is invalid as it redirect back to the page but doesn't show error message.

 <h3>Blade (formInput.blade)</h3>

 ```